Terms & Conditions

 - No need to re-join: Gold members never need to register/re-join.

 - No need to pay for missed weeks: Gold members never have to pay for missed weeks.

-Your Wellness Coach will be with you every step of the way on your journey to achieving your goal weight – to find out more about becoming a gold member, speak to them today!
+Your WW Coach will be with you every step of the way on your journey to achieving your goal weight – to find out more about becoming a gold member, speak to them today!